CAPLTER/caplter-research-protocols/Arthropods/Arthropods_PitfallTrapping_Protocol.md

 ### **Day 4: Collecting**

-If lizards are found in the cup, release them and note their presence on the data sheet.
-Identify the lizard if possible (including lifestage and sex) or take a photo for documentation and email with location and date to the CAP Site Manager to be included in AZG&F report.
+Both live and dead lizards may be found in the pitfall traps.
+Release live lizards and note their presence on the data sheet; note dead lizards on the data sheet as well.
+Identify all lizards (including lifestage and sex for live lizards) or take a photo for documentation and email with location and date to the CAP LTER Site Manager to be included in AZG&F report.
+If a dead lizard is found in good condition, put these into a specimen jar containing 70% ethanol solution.
+The specimen should be labeled with the labels found under Dropbox(ASU)\research\Pitfalls\field_datasheets_maps_labels\Vertebrate_collection_labels.xlsx.
+Put the label inside of the jar.
+The specimens can be deposited at ASU Collections.

 If there is water in the cup (from rain or landscape watering), a piece of plankton netting is used to filter out the water.
 After filtering the water, always rinse the netting into the jar with a wash bottle to collect any insects that may have stuck to it (even if you can't see any insects).

-Pour the ethanol solution in the cup and swirl.
+Pour the ethanol solution into the cup and swirl.
 Pour the contents of the cup into the jar and insert the appropriate jar label (labels can also be inserted while filling the jars).

 Replace the lid (green for grass, white otherwise), piling rocks on top of the lids in desert areas to help keep the lids on until the next collection cycle.
 At ag sites, remove the cups and bring back to the lab.